microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 See the section below for your operating system for more detailed setup instructions.

+### GitHub Codespaces

+While you cannot sync or connect to your local Kubernetes configuration with Codespaces, you can use `kubectl`, Helm, and the Kubernetes extension.

+1. If this is your first time using a development container, please see [creating a codespace](https://aka.ms/ghcs-open-codespace) for information on using GitHub Codespaces.

+2. Create or connect to an existing codespace.

+3. Press <kbd>F1</kbd> select and **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.

+4. Select this definition.
+You may also need to select **Show All Definitions...** for it to appear.

+5. Finally, press <kbd>F1</kbd> and run **Codespaces: Rebuild Container** to start using the definition.

 ### Windows / macOS

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.